Fowler makes amends, helps Ducks beat Kings 3-2

-LOS ANGELES (AP) — Cam Fowler scored with 1:01 remaining and the Anaheim Ducks ended a five-game losing streak by defeating the Los Angeles Kings 3-2 on Wednesday night.
+LOS ANGELES (AP) — Cam Fowler scored with 1:01 remaining and the Anaheim Ducks ended a five-game losing streak by beating the Los Angeles Kings 3-2 on Wednesday night.

 Sam Carrick and Sam Steel also scored and John Gibson made 28 saves for the Ducks.